fabian-gubler/.dotfiles/README.md

 ### (2) Nixpkgs & Home-Manager:
 #### Vast amount
 - Biggest Offering of Packages (bigger than AUR)
-- Fairly good maintained (otherwise overlay to fix)
+- Fairly well maintained and up to date (otherwise create overlay to make changes)
+- Quickly enable / try out packages in an isolated environment

 #### Access on Multiple Hosts
 - Reuse on all platforms: Linux, WSL, Darwin based systems